-WHEREAS, pursuant to the special relationship between the Federal government and Indian tribes, and Section 101(d)(6)(B) of the NHPA and 36 C.F.R. § 800.2(c)(2)(ii), the Corps, as designated LFA for the Undertaking, is responsible for government-to-government consultation with Federally recognized Tribes and shall include the Cooperating Agencies as appropriate; and
+WHEREAS, pursuant to the special relationship between the Federal government and Indian tribes, and Section 101(d)(6)(B) of the NHPA (now 54 U.S.C. § 302706) and 36 C.F.R. § 800.2(c)(2)(ii), the Corps, as designated LFA for the Undertaking, is responsible for government-to-government consultation with Federally recognized Tribes and shall include the Cooperating Agencies as appropriate; and

-WHEREAS, the Corps has invited the following Federally recognized Tribes to consult on the Undertaking and participate in the development of this PA: the Agua Caliente Band of Cahuilla Indians, the Augustine Band of Cahuilla Indians, the Barona Band of Mission Indians, the Cabazon Band of Mission Indians, the Cahuilla Band of Mission Indians, the Campo Band of Mission Indians, the Ewiiaapaayp Band of Kumeyaay Indians, the Fort Yuma Quechan Indian Tribe, the Iipay Nation of Santa Ysabel, the Inaja-Cosmit Band of Indians, Jamul Indian Village, the La Posta Band of Diegueno Mission Indians, the Los Coyotes Band of Cahuilla and Cupeño Indians, the Manzanita Band of Diegueño Mission Indians of the Manzanita Reservation, the Mesa Grande Band of Mission Indians, the Morongo Band of Mission Indians, the Santa Rosa Band of Cahuilla Indians, the Soboba Band of Luiseno Indians, the Sycuan Band of the Kumeyaay Nation, the Torres Martinez, the Twenty-Nine Palms Band of Mission Indians, and the Viejas Band of Kumeyaay Indians; and this PA, but they have not, as of the date of execution of this PA, agreed to consult on this Undertaking or participate in the development of this PA; and
+WHEREAS, the Corps has invited the following Federally recognized Tribes to consult on the Undertaking and participate in the development of this PA: the Agua Caliente Band of Cahuilla Indians, the Augustine Band of Cahuilla Indians, the Barona Band of Mission Indians, the Cabazon Band of Mission Indians, the Cahuilla Band of Mission Indians, the Campo Band of Mission Indians, Capitan Grande Band of Diegueno Mission Indians of California: Viejas (Baron Long) Group of Capitan Grande Band of Mission Indians of the Viejas Reservation, California (Viejas Band of the Kumeyaay Indians) the Ewiiaapaayp Band of Kumeyaay Indians, the Fort Yuma Quechan Indian Tribe, the Iipay Nation of Santa Ysabel, the Inaja-Cosmit Band of Indians, Jamul Indian Village, the La Posta Band of Diegueno Mission Indians, the Los Coyotes Band of Cahuilla and Cupeño Indians, the Manzanita Band of Diegueño Mission Indians of the Manzanita Reservation, the Mesa Grande Band of Mission Indians, the Morongo Band of Mission Indians, the Santa Rosa Band of Cahuilla Indians, the Soboba Band of Diegueno Mission Indians, the Santa Rosa Band of Cahuilla Indians, the Soboba Band of Luiseno Indians, the Sycuan Band of the Kumeyaay Nation, the Torres Martinez, the and the Twenty-Nine Palms Band of Mission Indians: and